google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 An infrared thermometer gun, also known as an infrared thermometer or IR thermometer, is a handheld device used to measure the temperature of an object or surface without making physical contact.
 It uses infrared technology to detect and measure the amount of thermal radiation emitted by an object, which is then converted into a temperature reading.

 The basic principle behind an infrared thermometer gun is that all objects above absolute zero temperature (0 Kelvin or -273.15 degrees Celsius) emit thermal radiation in the form of infrared waves.
-These waves can be detected by the infrared sensor in the thermometer, which then calculates the temperature of the object based on the intensity of the emitted radiation.
+These waves can be detected by the infrared sensor in the thermometer, which then calculates the object’s temperature based on the intensity of the emitted radiation.

 Our Top 6 Picks for Infrared Heat Gun Thermometer